 Chapter two explains how the original terms Left and Right emerged in the French Revolution in 1789-1792.
 The Left and Right were divided primarily on the question of the legitimate source of authority for government, and secondly on the question of universal and equal human rights.
 The Right defended religion and aristocratic birth as sources of authority.
 The Left rejected these, and sought somehow to root authority in the will of the people.
 The Left leaders of the French Revolution advocated an individualistic, property-owning, market economy, just as the English Levellers had done in the 1640s and the American revolutionaries in the 1770s.
-This chapter also contests the Marxist notion that 1789 was a ‘bourgeois revolution’ and hence an omen of the imagined proletarian revolution to come.
+This chapter also contests the Marxist notion that 1789 was a ‘bourgeois revolution’.
+It was not primarily a victory of capitalists over feudal aristocrats.

 Chapter three is devoted to the contribution of Thomas Paine, who developed an alternative way forward for the Left.
-He has been wrongly described as a socialist (in the original sense of that term).
+He has been wrongly described as a socialist.
 His innovative arguments for a guaranteed income and for a redistribution of wealth are shown to be highly relevant for today’s capitalist economies.
 Paine charted a different route for the Left, which was quickly but regrettably eclipsed by socialism and collectivism.

-Chapter four examines some of the early ‘utopian socialists’, namely Claude-Henri de Saint-Simon, François Marie Charles Fourier and Robert Owen.
+Chapter four examines three early ‘utopian socialists’, namely Claude-Henri de Saint-Simon, François Marie Charles Fourier and Robert Owen.
 Each attempted to justify their planned society on the basis of some version of science.
 But their schemes were inflexible and they all abandoned some Enlightenment principles concerning democracy and universal human rights.

 Chapter six continues the discussion of Marxism.
-It argues that the advocacy of the rule of one class over another, even if the ruling class is a majority, nullifies the principle of universal human rights, and paves the way for a totalitarian system.
-Accusations of being ‘bourgeois’ or ‘counter-revolutionary’ become a sufficient pretext for punishment.
+It argues that the rule of one class over another, even if the ruling class is a majority, nullifies the principle of universal human rights, and paves the way for a totalitarian system.
 The realities of organization in any large-scale society (numbering in the thousands or millions) mean that effective direct rule by the whole population is impossible and some kind of leadership or elite is necessary.
 Marxists are also negligent concerning the rule of law.
 For example, in the Soviet Union, rights were deemed to be granted by the state, to be withdrawn if it desired.
 Acting against the state, or ‘against the revolution’ became a vague, catch-all crime.
 For reasons outlined in the chapter, Marxism generally carries the seeds of totalitarianism.